Yacobolo/dbgo/readme.md

 #### A. State Management: Database \> Files

-Instead of generating a static `manifest.json`, DBGo stores the entire project graph and execution history in a backend database (Postgres or embedded SQLite).
+Instead of generating a static `manifest.json`, LeapSQL stores the entire project graph and execution history in a backend database (Postgres or embedded SQLite).

   * **Virtual Environments:** "Staging" is just a metadata pointer to a specific commit hash in the DB.
 We can create ephemeral environments in milliseconds without copying data.
   * **Concurrency Control:** The DB acts as a mutex.
 Two CI jobs cannot overwrite the same table simultaneously.